-Filmpoem is an artists’ moving image project founded by British artist Alastair Cook in 2010, committed to delivering education and community projects as well as producing and promoting the work of poets, filmmakers and composers.
+Filmpoem is an artists’ moving image project founded by British artist Alastair Cook in 2010, committed to delivering education and community projects as well as promoting the work of poets, filmmakers and composers.
 We regularly collaborate with organisations such as the Poetry Society, Poetry International and Southbank.

 There is a manifesto, of sorts, perhaps more an idea of what the thinking is:

 The combination of film and poetry is an attractive one.
 For the poet, perhaps a hope that the filmmaker will bring something to the poem: a new audience, a visual attraction, the laying of way markers; for the filmmaker, a fixed parameter to respond to, the power of a text sparking the imagination with visual connections and metaphor.

 Poetry has been seen as a bountiful source for the creative process of the lyrical side of experimental film practice since filmmakers and critics began theorising the concepts of film.
 Many filmmakers view film as an independent art, often persuading that film can only be an art form if it struggles to work within its own language.
 The combination of image and text forms what writer William Wees has called Poetry-film.
 In his essay, The Poetry Film, published in 1984, he notes that “…a number of avant-garde film and video makers have created a synthesis of poetry and film that generates associations, connotations and metaphors neither the verbal nor the visual text would produce on its own.”
 Elaborating on this interdependence, Wees argues that the filming of poetry “…expands upon the specific denotations of words and the limited iconic references of images to produce a much broader range of connotations, associations, metaphors.
 At the same time, it puts limits on the potentially limitless possibilities of meaning in words and images, and directs our responses toward some concretely communicable experience.”